Could a weekly shot help people with type 1 diabetes lose weight and control blood sugar?

 Summary

-This study tested a once-weekly injection of semaglutide in 115 adults with type 1 diabetes and obesity who were already using an automated insulin pump system.
-The goal was to see if the drug could help them achieve better blood sugar control (more time in target range) and lose at least 5% of their body weight.
-Participants were followed for 26 weeks, and results were compared to a placebo group.
+This study tested a weekly injection of semaglutide (a drug used for type 2 diabetes and weight loss) in 115 adults with type 1 diabetes and obesity who already use an automated insulin pump.
+The goal was to see if adding semaglutide helps improve blood sugar levels, reduce hypoglycemia, and lower body weight.
+Participants received either semaglutide or a placebo for 26 weeks.

 Disclaimer